-7 Product Design Pitfalls That Doom Startups—and How to Avoid Them
+7 Bad Product Design Examples That Doom Startups—And How to Avoid Them

 The symptoms of bad product design can be subtle at first.
 Learn how to spot unexpected hazards early on and develop a winning product strategy.